 ‘Tower Of Trellick’ and ‘Ain’t No Stopping’ are two more beautiful synthesizer instrumentals, think DEPECHE MODE’s ‘Nothing To Fear’ or in a modern dance context, SYSTEM F’s ‘Insolation’.
 Those listeners who miss what was a very important facet of albums and B-sides in the classic synthpop era will simply love this aspect of ‘Kleerup’.

-But ‘Longing For Lullabies’ eaturing NENEH CHERRY’s sister TITIYO is a tearful, heartfelt ballad despite being driven with raw mechanical beats.
-The song’s vocal melody is simple, almost keyboard-like going up and down the ivory scale in the best tradition of classic synthpop and yes, ORCHESTRAL MANOEUVRES IN THE DARK.
+But ‘Longing For Lullabies’ featuring NENEH CHERRY’s half-sister TITIYO is a tearful, heartfelt ballad despite being driven with raw mechanical beats.
+The song’s vocal melody is simple, almost keyboard-like going up and down the ivory scale in the best tradition of classic synthpop and yes, OMD.
 You could even say that the way it ranges, it’s a bit Agnetha and Annifrid too!

 KLEERUP exposes some of his rock roots with ‘On My Own Again’ on which he sings and while not unpleasant, one can see why like MOBY, female vocalists are his preferred vehicle for lyrical expression.
 ‘Iris’ could be KLEERUP doing ‘Crockett’s Theme’, but it’s far better than that and is minus the cheese factor.